Child Protection Policy

 Norwich Kung Fu Academy recognises that anyone may have the potential to abuse children in some way and that all reasonable steps are taken to ensure unsuitable people are prevented from working with children.
 Preselection checks must include the following:

 All volunteers/staff will be familiarised with our policies.
-Where the volunteer is a child themselves, i.e. taking part in Duke of Edinburgh award scheme, they will only be helping in a class that is already under adult supervision from a Sifu and therefore will be treated no differently from any other class participant in this regard.
+Where the volunteer is a child themselves, i.e. taking part in Duke of Edinburgh award scheme, they will only be helping in a class that is already under adult supervision from a chief instructor and therefore will be treated no differently from any other class participant in this regard.

 If the volunteer has an existing DBS check or appropriate safeguarding training from a different but contextually similar organisation, it is not deemed necessary to seek another.